Coresignal logo

 Decision tree

-A decision tree is a machine-learning algorithm that gathers multiple data sources to graph them into a structure that resembles a tree.
-A decision graph analyzes different decisions and branches them into possible outcomes to match each decision with potential outcomes.
+A decision tree is a machine-learning algorithm that gathers multiple data sources and graphs them into a tree-like structure.
+A decision graph analyzes different decisions and branches them into possible outcomes to match each decision with potential consequences.

 Decision trees are ideal for turning organizational data into actionable insights to improve collaboration and ensure every department in your company is on the same page.